- There are several ways to help reduce taxes and maximize benefits.

 Note that "earned" income includes wages, net earnings from self-employment, bonuses, vacation pay, and commissions earned—because they are all based upon employment.
 Earned income does not include investment income, pension payments, government retirement income, military pension payments, or similar types of "unearned" income.

-If you reach your FRA during 2016, the limit for earned income rises to $41,880 and the benefits reduction is $1 for every $3 earned over the limit until the month you reach your FRA.
-After that, there are no earnings limits and no benefit reductions based upon earned income.
+If you reach your FRA during 2020, the limit for earned income rises to $48,600 and the benefits reduction is $1 for every $3 earned over the limit until the month you reach your FRA.
+After that, your earned income is not subject to an earnings test or benefit reductions.

 For example, if your monthly benefit was $2,000, here is how much your benefit would be reduced for various levels of earned income at certain ages: